Skip top navigation

 An important aspect of the Fed’s work is research, data gathering, and outreach.
 Each Reserve Bank serves as a source for information and expertise on the regional and national economy that policymakers, community and business leaders, and others can use to make informed decisions.
 Over the years, the focus of research and community programs has shifted to respond to changing needs.

 One example is the Philadelphia Fed’s Consumer Finance Institute (CFI).
 When the Fed was founded, the consumer sector was markedly different from what it is today.
-Buying items on credit was generally reserved for necessities, people didn’t carry a credit (or debit) card in their wallets to present as payment,20 and student loans as we know them were nonexistent.
+Buying items on credit was generally reserved for necessities, people didn’t carry a credit (or debit) card in their wallets,20 and student loans as we know them were nonexistent.
 As these aspects of economic life changed over time, the Philadelphia Fed began to develop expertise in consumer debt, credit, and payment markets.
 In 2017, the CFI was launched to serve as a resource on this vital aspect of the U.S. economy.

 Similarly, the Fed’s priorities around promoting economic inclusion grew out of the Community Reinvestment Act (CRA), passed by Congress in 1977.
 Designed to combat discriminatory lending practices, the CRA requires banks to lend and invest in the communities they serve.
 In particular, the CRA was created to address the practice of redlining, which prevented borrowers, specifically communities of color, from obtaining mortgages.